Did you know?

 Photos displayed courtesy of Doug and Avery Gaudin, Obiwan, Ontario

-The Afghan Hound ranges in size from 24 to 28 inches tall with males reaching up to 30 inches tall at the shoulder.
+The Afghan Hound stands up to 28 inches (72 cm) tall at the shoulder and weighs about 60 pounds (27 kg).
 Perhaps his most remarkable feature is his abundant, flowing coat.
 The Afghan’s coat is fine, long, straight and silky.
 The coat may be any color but be prepared – it requires hours of grooming each week to keep it in top shape.

 Like many other hounds, the Afghan is aloof and may appear standoffish.
 Although reserved in temperament, he is also lively, active, and can be mischievous.
 He bonds well with his family but is best in a household with older children.
 Afghans are sight hounds, bred to chase and catch game by sight; any small animal that runs may trigger this response.
 This is especially true with cats.
 Bear this in mind if there are other pets in the house.
 A dignified aristocrat, he is an independent thinker.
 Boredom can be the cause of some destructive behaviour.
 Attention and exercise can often help alleviate the problem.

 Alert and agile, and possessing a high activity level, the Afghan needs lots of outdoor exercise.
 You should count on a minimum of 30 minutes to one hour per day.
 He should have a well fenced area to run around in.

 Remember, he is a far-seeing dog who will take off after anything that catches his interest.
 Lure coursing and agility are good sports for Afghans.
 However active he may be, an Afghan will adapt quite well to the life of a couch potato.